-In the NY8LP11A IC, a large program/data single ROM is provided, and the size of ROM is 16KB.
+In the NY8LP05A IC, program/data single ROM is provided, and the size of ROM is 4KB.
 Because of system information comprised in the reserved region, users are not allowed to access this part.
 Otherwise, it would cause a reset procedure or other unpredictable impact.

-8. LCD & LED Control
+8. LCD Control

-The NY8LP11A IC provides users to drive LCD panel to match the most common-used panels.
-With the help of Bipolar Junction Transistor (BJT), the NY8LP11A IC also provides users to drive Light Emitting Diode (LED) through driver mode or sink mode.
-This chapter is mainly to state the power supply for LCD & LED and how it displays on the panel with the corresponding setting.
+The NY8LP05A IC provides users to drive LCD panel to match the most common-used panels.
+This chapter is mainly to state the power supply for LCD and how it displays on the panel with the corresponding setting.